A year of SRE work on a small Bitrix site (this post)

-I assumed that replacing Apache with Nginx + php-fpm, enabling Nginx PageSpeed mod and upgrading PHP version alongside checking the code for possible JS optimisations should speed the site up.
-The page readiness time graph below shows that part of the assumptions had the effect precisely opposite to the desired one.
+I assumed that replacing Apache with Nginx + php-fpm, enabling Nginx PageSpeed mod and upgrading the PHP version alongside checking the code for possible JS optimisations should speed the site up.
+The page readiness time graph below shows that part of the assumptions had the opposite effect of the desired one.

 Nginx enablement at the end of September 2020 showed no significant speed change over Apache in the Chrome Lighthouse and page generation speed as low as 0.5s with spikes up to 4s on the Zabbix page response time graph (following picture).
-I was unhappy but thought I’ll figure out the spikes root cause eventually.
+I was unhappy but thought I’d eventually figure out the spikes’ root cause.